-I’ve spent a lot of time thinking about holiday traditions in the past few months.
+I’ve spent a lot of time thinking about navigating holidays after loss, in the past few months.
 This year, I’ve spent less time thinking about what balance of traditions will lead to maximal joy and minimal stress.
 (Though thank God, after a few years of really focusing on that equation, I’ve finally got some answers down pat.)

 No. This year, I’ve been thinking about holiday traditions after tragedy.
 How do you celebrate the holidays after the unexpected loss of a loved one?
 How can our family move through the season, without the whole thing being focused on the empty hole that is my dad’s place at the table?
 The first holiday season after a death is always a difficult time, and with my dad dying unexpectedly in early September, we haven’t had much time to adjust to the enormity of the loss and what things will look like from now on.

 So here we are, two and a half months after his death, diving into the holidays—trying to create something new, while honoring what we’ve lost.